-- Texas Citrus and Subtropical Fruits, Texas A&M University - This site contains an overview of Texas citriculture, including a breakdown of orchard establishment costs and economics, that is particularly helpful with respect to understanding marketing regulations as well as production, utilization and demand.
-Some analysis is given to the primary outlets for Texas citrus.
+- Texas Citrus and Subtropical Fruits, Texas A&M University - This site contains an overview of Texas citriculture, including a breakdown of orchard establishment costs and economics that is helpful with respect to understanding marketing regulations as well as production, utilization and demand.

 - Texas Citrus Mutual - This trade association representing Texas citrus growers was founded 50 years ago to market the industry on behalf of its members.
 More recently, the association has focused on production issues, launching a first-in-the-nation tree insurance program and combating citrus greening and other diseases and pests.